 We're witnessing a dramatic rise in email tracking services, which can inform the sender that you've opened their email.
-So in Postbox 5, we've implemented and "Anti-Tracking" feature that will notify you when tracking tools are used within a message.
+So we've implemented and "Anti-Tracking" feature that will notify you when tracking tools are used within a message.
 This will prevent pesky salespeople from knowing if, and when, you open a message.

 Once you start using Anti-Tracking, you'll be amazed at how quickly you'll be able to separate solicitations from legitimate emails.